 This work builds on recent research in constraint programming and optimization, extending and modifying it for the context of modelbased diagnosis.

-Semiring-CSPs [2] are based on local preferences (defined per each constraint), whereas diagnosis is based on global preferences (defined per each solution).
-We therefore "reversed" the view in [2], starting from lattices over hard constraints, and investigated ways to fold them into a constraint system.
+Semiring-CSPs [1] are based on local preferences (defined per each constraint), whereas diagnosis is based on global preferences (defined per each solution).
+We therefore "reversed" the view in [1], starting from lattices over hard constraints, and investigated ways to fold them into a constraint system.
 This leads to methods and algorithms that allow to perform diagnosis over the general class of lattice preference structures.
-In contrast, existing diagnosis algorithms such as SAB and TREE require that preferences are mutually independent for individual variables; in the terminology of our framework, the objective function must be ×-composed of unary functions.
-This is not required in our framework, although it can still be exploited: if the objective function is ×-composed of small (unary) functions, this will lead to better (complete) absorbtion of contained constraints (Theorem 2), and therefore to a smaller constraint system.
-Objective functions that are not ×-composed of unary functions occur in practice if probabilities are associated with mode transitions (it would be possible to introduce an extra variable for the mode transition, but at the cost of increasing the size of the constraint system).
+In contrast, existing diagnosis algorithms such as SAB and TREE require that preferences are mutually independent for individual variables; in the terminology of our framework, the objective function must be x-composed of unary functions.
+This is not required in our framework, although it can still be exploited: if the objective function is x-composed of small (unary) functions, this will lead to better (complete) absorbtion of contained constraints (Theorem 2), and therefore to a smaller constraint system.